We publish poetry, short stories, and essays from emerging writers.

 We read year round.

-Response time is usually between 3 to 6 weeks for prose and little longer for poetry.
-Feel free to query the appropriate editor if you haven’t received a response after 6 weeks.
+Response time varies.
+Feel free to query the appropriate editor if you haven’t received a response after 8 weeks.
 We seek only unpublished work and accept simultaneous submissions.
 (Publication includes print or digital form, including personal webpages.)
 Please contact us immediately if your work is accepted elsewhere.
 Original works in English only; no translations, please.

 We accept submissions in multiple categories during a submission cycle (poetry, fiction or essays).